SkygearIO/guides/cloud-db/acl-overview/android.md

 Before diving into Record-based ACL and Field-based ACL, let's learn about the basic concepts of Skygear ACL.

+## ACL Resource

+### Record-based

+Resource is defined in each record.
+Thus the ACL affects the record itself.

+### Field-based

+Resource in is specified by record type and record field.

+You may find more details about resource matching in [Field-based ACL][doc-field-acl-matching].

 ## ACL Access Level

 There are 3 access levels in Skygear ACL: